About Dynamic Tonality

 The values for Bot_nPer_nGen and Top_nPer_nGen define the pitches of every (j, k) available in DT (there are 1152, which correspond to 127 MIDI note numbers on 9 MIDI channels) that will occur when the cursor is at the bottom or top, respectively, of the Tone Diamond.
 These pitches are defined in cents relative to (j, k) = (0, 0), which is mapped to MIDI note 58 on channel 1.
 In all the current presets, these values correspond to a "detempering" of the temperament back to 5-limit just intonation – the precise selection of JI pitches is, here, made to ensure a maximal possible number of just intonation major or minor triads in the resulting system.

-Given an 11-limit mapping matrix such as those specified, I have a MATLAB routine for calculating all of these values.
+Given an 11-limit mapping matrix, akin to those specified in the existing presets, I have a MATLAB routine for calculating all of the values required for the preset text file.
 If you have a mapping matrix of interest, let me know and I can generate a corresponding preset.

 In the synthesizers, how do I set tunings outside the tuning ranges defined in each temperament?